Munich Olympics Massacre

 Security sources indicated thatMasharipov was well trained, believed to have received militant instruction in Afghanistan and Pakistan, he is also thought to have had combat experience in Syria.
 Masharipov is an Uzbek national, who is able to speak four languages.
 After his arrest, he stated he was directed by ISIL to stage his attack at Taksim Square, but after conducting surveillance, he changed the location of his attack to the Reina nightclub.

-A car was deliberately driven into pedestrians on the pavement along the south side of Westminster Bridge, killing three and injuring 50.
+A car was deliberately driven into pedestrians on the pavement along the south side of Westminster Bridge, killing five and injuring 50.

 After the car crashed into a perimeter fence at the Westminster side of the bridge, the attacker abandoned it and ran into New Palace Yard where he fatally stabbed an unarmed police officer.
 A nearby firearms police officer, seeing the attack, shot and killed the assailant.
 The attack lasted just 82 seconds in total.